YDLD-dataset/YDLD/README.md

 | SS-FLD w/t RFLD                                |   Proposed   |      | 26.0 | 58.3 | 19.0 | 12.8 | 24.8 | 39.2 | 43.4 |

+## Installation

+Our provided model is trained on MMDetection.
+We recommend to install <a href="https://github.com/open-mmlab/mmdetection">MMDetection</a>.<br>
+Please install the MMDetection(https://github.com/open-mmlab/mmdetection) in advance.

 ## License

 This project is licensed under CC BY-NC-SA 4.0 license.
 Redistribution and use of the dataset for non-commercial purposes should follow this license.